dimitrisganotis/usedLaptops/README.md

-# usedLaptops Project
+# usedLaptops (v1.0)

-This is the source code of the usedLaptops Project.

-A PHP/MySQL/HTML/CSS Project.
+Usedlaptops is the **first** application I have ever developed, to the standards of a university project assigned to me.

+## Built With

+* HTML
+* CSS
+* Javascript
+* PHP
+* MySQL

+I didn't use any frameworks at all.

+## New Version

+A new version of usedLaptops (v2.0) is going to be released soon to a new branch.